BestTimesToVisit.com Logo

 When's the absolute best time to visit Maui to avoid crowds and still get great weather?

-If you're aiming for that sweet spot of fewer people and fantastic weather, I'd steer you towards the shoulder seasons: April to May or September to October.
-You'll miss the peak winter rush and the summer family vacationers, and the trade winds are usually pleasant, making for perfect beach days and comfortable exploration.
+For that sweet spot of fewer people and fantastic weather, aim for the shoulder seasons: April to early June, or September to mid-November.
+You'll miss the peak winter rush and the summer family vacationers, meaning shorter lines at popular spots and often better deals on accommodations.
+Plus, the ocean conditions are usually still excellent for swimming and snorkeling during these times.

 Ready to Plan Your Trip?